Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 2. How long does it take to go through the Titanic Museum in Pigeon Forge?

 The entire self-guided tour at the Titanic Museum Attraction in Pigeon Forge will take you about 2 hours.
-This will be enough time to go through the 400 artifacts on display as you listen to the audio tour recorded in English, German, Spanish, and Mandarin.
+This will be enough time to go through the 400-plus artifacts on display, and you can add an audio tour if you want more guided narration during the visit.

 3. Can you take pictures inside the Titanic Museum?